Terbeche/finder-tool/features/11-media-intelligence.md

    - On Windows: Download from [ffmpeg.org](https://ffmpeg.org/download.html) and add to PATH.

 2. **Open Smart File Manager and perform a file search**
-   - Search in a directory containing video files (e.g., MP4, MKV, AVI, MOV).
+   - Search in a directory containing video and audio files (e.g., MP4, MKV, MP3, FLAC).

-3. **Select a video file in the results table**
+3. **Select a video or audio file in the results table**
-   - Click on a video file row.
+   - Click on a media file row.

 4. **View the preview panel**
    - The panel should display extracted metadata:
-     - Video codec
-     - Resolution (width x height)
-     - Duration (seconds)
-     - Bitrate (kbps)
-     - Frame rate
-     - Audio codec
+     - **Video**: codec, resolution, duration, bitrate, frame rate, audio codec
+     - **Audio**: codec, channels, sample rate, duration, bitrate

-5. **Try different video formats**
+5. **Try different formats**
-   - Test with MP4, MKV, AVI, MOV, FLV, etc.
+   - Test with MP4, MKV, AVI, MOV, FLV, MP3, WAV, FLAC, AAC, etc.

 6. **Check for error handling**
-   - If ffprobe is not installed or the file is not a video, the panel should show "No metadata available (ffprobe required)".
+   - If ffprobe is not installed or the file is not a supported media type, the panel should show "No metadata available (ffprobe required)".

 7. **Edge Cases**
-   - Try with corrupted or unsupported video files.
+   - Try with corrupted or unsupported media files.
-   - Try with non-video files (should show standard preview).
+   - Try with non-media files (should show standard preview).

 ## Troubleshooting